Champions League Prediction Markets 2026 · How to Trade UCL on Kalshi

 CFTC Regulated All 50 States No House Margin

-The only federally regulated prediction market in the US, legal in all 50 states under CFTC oversight.
+The only federally regulated prediction market in the US, legal in all 50 states.
 Champions League coverage spans the league phase through the Budapest final on May 30 with game winner contracts, tie advancement markets, and tournament winner contracts.
 No house margin.
 The crowd consistently misprices UCL games involving clubs from non-English and non-Spanish leagues.
-The starting point for any US player who wants to trade European club football.
+New users get $10 when they trade $10.

 Polymarket

-The largest prediction market globally by volume.
-Significantly deeper UCL liquidity than Kalshi on semifinal and final game winner markets, allowing larger position sizes without moving the price.
-Currently international only while US regulatory compliance is in progress.
-If US access opens before May 30, worth adding alongside Kalshi for the semifinal and final specifically.
+The largest prediction market globally.
+Deeper UCL liquidity on semifinal and final game winner markets than Kalshi, which allows larger position sizes on those specific fixtures.
+CFTC-approved November 2025, US exchange on a waitlist rollout as of April 2026.
+If access opens before May 30, worth adding alongside Kalshi for the semifinal and final.

 Pick'em apps complement prediction market trading with individual player stat projections on UCL fixtures.
-See the full soccer apps page for all platforms ranked.
+See the full soccer apps page.

 GOS Pick